-A meal is always better when you add a few sides so I chose the green beans with bacon and parmesan butter and we ordered roasted kipler potatoes with thyme salt too.
+A meal is always better when you add a few sides so we had the green beans with bacon and parmesan butter and we ordered roasted kipler potatoes with thyme salt too.

 We decided on a bottle of Hazard Hill Sauvignon Blanc Semillon wine and we found it fresh and fruity and very drinkable.
 It’s not an expensive wine – more of an enjoy it now and don’t think about it again wine.
 The tasting notes say musky aromas of ginger, quinine and lemon zest with a smoky overtone but to me it tasted like wine.

 As we finished up the wine, our server came by with the dessert menus and within minutes we were tucking in to our sweets.
-David and I had the apple and rhubarb crumble with chantilly cream – with visible vanilla seeds.
+First was the apple and rhubarb crumble with chantilly cream – with visible vanilla seeds.
 The crumble was tart and tangy and perfect to finish up a meal.

-Jan had the winner of the desserts with this quenelle of Belgium chocolate mousse that was creamy and light as a feather (I tasted it).
+The winner of the desserts with this quenelle of Belgium chocolate mousse that was creamy and light as a feather.
 Along side the mousse was a square of fudgy chocolate that had been showered with freeze dried, powdered white chocolate and topped with a toasted marshmallow.
 There was also chocolate shards, hazelnut cream and pistachio powder that pushed this dessert to the top in both taste and presentation.

-John chose the cheese plate of triple brie, crackers, fruit and quince paste.
-If cheese is on the menu, that’s always John’s dessert.
+Finally we enjoyed the cheese plate of triple brie, crackers, fruit and quince paste.
+If cheese is on the menu, that’s always a favourite.

 Our hats are off to chef Anthony Shone, the New Zealand born chef who has created a lovely menu.
 We’ll be back.